-However, these stereotypes are not created by anyone but Jin himself.
-At the end of the graphic novel, Chin-Kee reveals to be the Monkey King after the fighting.
-The Monkey King tells Jin Wang his real intension, that is to "serve as your conscience – As a signpost to your soul" instead of "punishing" (Yang, 221).
+However, these stereotypes are not created by anyone but Jin himself. [good claim] At the end of the graphic novel, Chin-Kee reveals to be the Monkey King after the fighting.
+The Monkey King tells Jin Wang his real intension [spelling], that is to "serve as your conscience – As a signpost to your soul" instead of "punishing" (Yang, 221).
 Therefore, we understand, Chin-Kee is not who Monkey King intended to become, instead, Chin-Kee is the same as Danny, who is also a re-imagine and expectation on one of Jin's multiple ethnic identities.
+[Oh interesting claim!]
 Jin attributed his not being fully accepted by Caucasian American classmates to his inescapable Chinese heritage and thus forming an assimilated identity.
 In the novel, Chin-Kee is Danny's exactly opposite which indicates Jin's internalized stereotypes on his Chinese ethnic identity and his idealized expectation on his white American ethnic identity.
+[Explain and take this further.
+So you’re saying that, actually, Danny doesn’t exist?
+That Chin-Kee and Danny are both stereotypes of Chinese / Caucasians that Jin has internalized, and that his adolescent years represent Jin’s split identification?
+This is a very interesting take on these chapters, if this is your analysis.
+I very much would have liked to see more explanation and description of this idea.

+[You haven’t properly described how Danny is assimilating into his (Caucasian) society.]

 However, Gene Luen Yang's American Born Chinese didn't use the idea of "transform" only to trace Jin Wang's formation of an assimilate identity.
 Yang also uses the idea of "transform" to reveal Jin's re-understanding on his multiple ethnic identifications.
 At the end of the novel, Chin-Kee and Danny transform back into Monkey King and Jin Wang separately, which implies Jin Wang finally learns to accept and integrate those two identities.
 At last, Danny cannot withstand the agony and embarrassment due to Chin-Kee's annual visit and a fight finally occurs.
 During the fight, the background is mostly the lines, flashes of lightning, and sound effects to indicate the terrific conflict (Yang, 207-211).
-By contrast, the background turns into the bright moonlight and starry night after the fight indicating Jin's mind reduced to peace after the sharp struggle which shows he is more willing to think, learn and accept.
-This fight reminds of the conflict between Monkey King and Tze-Yo-Tzuh which ended up with Monkey King's failure and be imprisoned beneath the mountain for five hundred years.
+[OK] By contrast, the background turns into the bright moonlight and starry night after the fight indicating Jin's mind reduced to peace after the sharp struggle which shows he is more willing to think, learn and accept.
+[OK] This fight reminds of the conflict between Monkey King and Tze-Yo-Tzuh which ended up with Monkey King's failure and be imprisoned beneath the mountain for five hundred years.
 After that, Monkey King finally recognizes the monkey identity he used to denied and tells Jin "how good it is to be a monkey" (Yang, 223).
 Besides, when Chin-Kee reveals to be Monkey King, he changes his height and shape from a human to a monkey (Yang, 213).
 Meanwhile, Danny reveals to be Jin which implies Jin and Monkey King are similar, they both rethink the identities they used to abandoned after they failed to fight with Chin-Kee and Tze-Yo-Tzuh separately.
+[Hm – beyond just saying “Danny rethinks his identity,” can you show me (what you think are) his precise changes in thought?
+Ie: “Being Chinese always brings me trouble” to…?]